That's the Way of the World

-That's the Way of the World is the sixth studio album by American band Earth, Wind & Fire, released on March 15, 1975 by Columbia Records.
-It was also the soundtrack for a 1975 motion picture of the same name.
+That's the Way of the World is the sixth studio album by American band Earth, Wind & Fire, released on March 3, 1975, by Columbia Records.
+This was also the soundtrack for a 1975 motion picture of the same name.
 The album rose to No. 1 on both the Billboard 200 and Top Soul Albums charts.

-That's the Way of the World has also been certified Triple Platinum in the U.S by the RIAA.
-In 2002, the band released live version of the album, recorded in 1975 – That's the Way of the World: Alive in '75.
+That's the Way of the World has also been certified Triple Platinum in the U.S. by the RIAA.

 Overview

 That's the Way of the World was produced by both EWF leader Maurice White and Charles Stepney.

 The album spent three weeks atop the Billboard 200 chart.
 That's the Way of the World also stayed on top of the Billboard Top Soul Albums chart for five weeks altogether.

+That's the Way of the World was reissued in 1999 with a new song called Caribou Chaser (Jazzy Jam).
+As well as four bonus demos and three live tracks.
+A live version of the album, recorded in 1975 and entitled That's the Way of the World: Alive in '75, was released in 2002.